HL7/davinci-ra/input/pagecontent/StructureDefinition-ra-measurereport-intro.md

 **Each {{site.data.structuredefinitions.[id].type}} must have:**

+1. A `measurereporot-category` extension with a fixed code "ra"
 1. A `MeasureReport.status` element
-1. A `MeasureReport.type` element hard coded to "individual"
+1. A `MeasureReport.type` element with a fixed code "individual"
 1. A `MeasureReport.measure` element references a [Risk Adjustment Model Measure]
 1. A `MeasureReport.subject` element references a [US Core Patient](http://hl7.org/fhir/us/core/STU3.1.1/StructureDefinition-us-core-patient.html) profile
 1. A `MeasureReport.period` element for the clinical evaluation period for which the risk adjustment coding gap report was generated.